work7z/LafTools/dev/prompts/faq.md

 2. the value field is a JSX element, you can provide some HTML tags to emphaisis the parts if required, such as <b></b> <br/> or other tags, which is to make content more reasonable and cleaner.

-3. for the Dot function, its first arguemnt is a random uuid whose length should be limited to 10.
+3. for the Dot function, its first arguemnt is a random uuid whose length should be limited to 7.

 4. do not use values in below example, such as {RANDOM_VAL}

 5. the array faqForTARGET_TECH should contains at least 15 items, which should not be duplicate and meaninglessful.

+6. replace {RANDOM_VAL} with a short uuid (length: 7)

 ```typescript
 type FAQItem = {